annacfisher/Gambling_Case_Study/README.md

-# DS4002_project2
+# Gambling_Case_Study
-Project 2 github repository for DS 4002 group 16
+GitHub repo for Betting Against Sports Betting Case Study - CS3 DS4002

 ## Contents
-Time series analysis of DraftKing's adjusted stock price over the time period of April 2020 to January 2025.
-Analyzes the impact of major sporting events on adjusted stock price and builds a model using seasonality to predict future stock prices.
+Case study analysis of DraftKings stock price.
+Students will analyze DraftKings stock over time and predict the next year of DraftKings prices to win a bet against a friend.

 ## Software and Platform